m2t3j/CS6350/DecisionTree/README.md

 3Acode.py executable for the bank dataset decision tree
 <br />
 run.sh<br />
-Message to TA: This will take like 10 minutes to run.
+Message to TA: You will need to be in the CS6350/DecisonTree folder to execute.
+This will take like 10 minutes to run.
 Sit back and sip some apple juice.